bordjoski/tcp2go/README.md

 This command will start listener on port 3001 and will proxy the clients to given target example.com:3032

 ### Arbitary code execution
 netcat contains feature that allows stdin and stdout of any arbitrary programs to be redirected over tcp, turning a single command execution vulnerability into operating system shell access.
-This feature is usually excluded from builds and this is replication of this feature.
+This feature is usually excluded from builds and tcp2go exec command is replication of netcats feature.

     tcp2go exec -p 3002
 This command will start listener on port 3002 and will execute the input